nextflow-io/nextflow/README.md

     }

-The `input` and `output` declarations in each tasks, define what the task is expeting to receive as input and what file(s) it is going to produce as output.
+The `input` and `output` declarations in each task, define what the task is expecting to receive as input and what file(s) it is going to produce as output.

-Since the two variables `query` and `db` are prefixed by the `params` qualifier, their values can be overriden quickly when the script is launched, simply adding them on the Nextflow command line and prefixing them with the `--` characters.
+Since the two variables `query` and `db` are prefixed by the `params` qualifier, their values can be overriden quickly when the script is launched, by simply adding them on the Nextflow command line and prefixing them with the `--` characters.
 For example:

     $ ./nextflow pipeline.nf --db=/path/to/blast/db --query=/path/to/query.fasta